Data Protection

 The legal basis for the reach analysis is Art.
 6 para.
 1 lit. f) GDPR.
 As the website operator, we have a legitimate interest in analysing the user behaviour of our visitors in order to improve our website and our marketing measures.

-8. Collection of general data and information
+8. Security of your data

-10.1 Right of confirmation
+9.1.
+Right of confirmation

-Each data subject shall have the right granted by the European legislator to obtain from the controller the confirmation as to whether or not personal data concerning them are being processed.
-If a data subject wishes to avail themself of this right of confirmation, they may, at any time, contact any employee of the controller.
+Each data subject shall have the right granted by the European legislator to obtain from the controller the confirmation as to whether or not personal data concerning him or her are being processed.
+If a data subject wishes to avail himself of this right of confirmation, he or she may, at any time, contact any employee of the controller.

-10.2 Right of access
+9.2.
+Right of access

-Each data subject shall have the right granted by the European legislator to obtain from the controller free information about their personal data stored at any time and a copy of this information.
+Each data subject shall have the right granted by the European legislator to obtain from the controller free information about his or her personal data stored at any time and a copy of this information.
 Furthermore, the European directives and regulations grant the data subject access to the following information:

 • the purposes of the processing;